justquick/django-activity-stream/docs/source/installation.rst

         ...
     )

-The activity urls are not required for basic usage but provide useful url endpoints to get ``atom`` and ``json`` formatted feeds of activites associated with various sources and handle following, unfollowing and querying of followers.
+The activity urls are not required for basic usage but provide activity :ref:`feeds` and handle following, unfollowing and querying of followers.

 3rd Party Extras
 ----------------